 Other records are the source of many a genealogical challenge, aren’t they?

 I felt like the Cesar Millan of genealogy when I found Everett Baugh’s parents, but the feeling didn’t last, thanks to his wife.

 If an ancestor could laugh at a descendant, that is probably what Ann did as I tried – again and again – to figure her out.
 I wasn’t sure if Everett had married one woman named Ann or two, because the records contained some pretty glaring age discrepancies.
 Sure, my ancestors didn’t always tell the truth, but Everett’s wife took it to a new level.

 According to census records, Ann E. Baugh was 30 years old in 1860, and she was also 30 years old in 1880.

 I had two theories to explain the age discrepancy: 1) There were actually two women named Ann E. Baugh; or 2) There was only one Ann, and her anti-aging regimen was the result of census errors and alternate facts.

 Which theory was correct?
 Grab some coffee and get comfortable, because this could take a while.

 Who was Ann Eliza Bass Baugh?

 In 1860, 29 year-old Everett Baugh and 30-year-old Ann Eliza Bass had been married for at least five years.
-At the time of the census, they had two children and were also raising Everett’s orphaned niece and nephews in Manchester, Virginia .
+At the time of the census, they had two children, and they were also raising Everett’s orphaned niece and nephews in Manchester, Virginia .

-In 1880, Everett was still married to Ann E., but she was thirty years old .
+In 1880, Everett was still married to Ann E., but that woman was thirty years old .
 Further complicating the age discrepancy was the six-year gap between Everett and Ann’s two youngest children.
 Did those children have different mothers named Ann?